-- D. Low income, elderly, handicapped and single parents with a minor child at home will be provided with the following: - 1. payment of the last month's rent in the new unit; - transfer of all deposits, minus damages to the new unit, at the option of the tenant; - payment of any rental difference of up to \$100 per month for a period of one year. - 6.
-Unless it places an unreasonable economic burden on the owner, they shall make units within the project available and affordable to eligible low and moderate income tenants in the same ratio as they now exist (as of January 31, 1984) in the complex.

-No tenant will be unjustly evicted and no tenant's rent will be increased (1) more frequently than once every six months or (2) in an amount greater than the increase in fair market rents as established by HUD for assisted units on an annualized basis.
-This does not apply, however, if a tenant's existing lease already calls for a rent increase or if his or her relocation has not been completed by January 31, 1986.

-8. Leases for special eligible tenants will be unconditionally offered to each eligible tenant who is elderly, or handicapped, and to each qualified low and moderate income tenant who does not purchase a unit under the sales program, a written lease for a term of three (3) years on the unit in which the tenant resides at the time the special permit is approved or a comparable unit within the project.
+- D. Low income, elderly, handicapped and single parents with a minor child at home will be provided with the following: - 1. payment of the last month's rent in the new unit; - transfer of all deposits, minus damages to the new unit, at the option of the tenant; - payment of any rental difference of up to \$100 per month for a period of one year. - Not 6.
+Unless it places an unreasonable economic burden on the owner, Required they shall make units within the project available and affordable to eligible low and moderate income tenants in the same ratio as they now exist (as of January 31, 1984) in the complex. - Required 7.
+No tenant will be unjustly evicted and no tenant's rent will be Sec.28-C-5(f) No tenant will be unjustly evicted and no tenant's rent will be increased (1) more frequently than once every six months or (2) in an amount greater than the increase in fair market rents as established by HUD for assisted units on an annualized basis.
+This does not apply, however, if a tenant's existing lease already calls for a rent increase or if his or her relocation has not been completed by January 31, 1986. - Reguired 8.
+Leases for special eligible tenants will be unconditionally offered $Sec{28}-C{5(d)}$ to each eligible tenant who is elderly, or handicapped, and to each qualified low and moderate income tenant who does not purchase a unit under the sales program, a written lease for a term of three (3) years on the unit in which the tenant resides at the time the special permit is approved or a comparable unit within the project.
 Each such lease shall provide that the tenant shall have four (4) successive options to renew the lease upon the terms and conditions of each original lease.
 The rental paid for the first year of the original lease shall be the rental paid by the tenant on the date that the notice of intent to convert was filed.
-Thereafter, the rental may be increased annually on the anniversary date of the lease, commencing with the first anniversary date; provided. however, that the annual percentage increase in rent shall not exceed 7%.
+Thereafter, the rental may be increased annually on the anniversary date of the lease, commencing with the first anniversary date; provided, however, that the annual percentage increase in rent shall not exceed 7%. - Not 9.
+All tenants who are tenants at the time the special permit is approved are eligible for a lifetime lease.
+The holder of this lifetime lease is not entitled to receive any relocation assistance or benefits or execute the three (3) year lease for special eligible tenants, detailed in #4 above.
+This lifeterm lease includes a lease-option plan, and rent control provisions.